 It was only later when I snuck away into the bathroom to ask Google “what’s a bard” that I found out it was a Renaissance term for a poet who traditionally recites epics associated with a particular oral tradition.
 Shakespeare was the Bard of Avon.

-I splashed water on my face and wondered how I’d managed to get a first date with a man that didn’t know it was 2018 and terms like “bard” were archaic and obsolete.
+I splashed water on my face and wondered how I’d managed to end up on a first date with a man that didn’t know it was 2018 and terms like “bard” were archaic and obsolete.

 Normally I would have felt slightly uncomfortable in public with such an extravagantly groomed man with 8 job titles, but we were at West Coast Craft Fair, and everyone here seemed dressed to prove something.
 Like if they got noticed here by the right person they would be the next greatest thing too.

 If you aren’t in the know, West Coast Craft Fair is a carefully curated exhibition of trendy artisans who sell high-end ceramics, textiles, jewelry, clothing, leather goods and other luxury wares.
 It always feels like a bunch of lifestyle bloggers have gathered to one-up each other with their vintage clothing and hyperactive children who are dressed better than I’ve ever looked a day in my life.
-And today wasn’t my best day, considering I had been out until 4am (sober) at a nightclub to see a house dj and to relive the “club girl” days of my youth.
-I hadn’t showered or given much thought to my appearance, feeling overly confident from the night before because the resident photographer had asked to take my photo and then immediately afterwards I was invited into the roped-off VIP section.
-My holey T-shirt had stains on it and I still had remnants of coral lipstick in the creases of my lips.
-I felt hungover from a lack of sleep, but self-assured that I was the most authentic version of myself.
+I hadn’t showered or given much thought to my appearance, feeling perhaps overly confident in my holey T-shirt that had stains on it.
+Even though I still had remnants of last night’s coral lipstick in the creases of my lips.
+I felt self-assured that I was still the best version of myself.

-To make matters worse, the second I arrived at West Coast Craft Fair I spotted my ex boyfriend.
-I hadn’t considered the possibility that he would be there.
-Two months had passed since he abruptly broke up with me with no explanation and walked out of my bedroom, never to speak to me again.
+To make matters worse, the second I arrived at West Coast Craft Fair I spotted my ex-boyfriend.
+I hadn’t considered the possibility that he would be there, but upon seeing him it made sense.
+Two months had passed since he abruptly broke up with me with no explanation, stuttered “I’ll get out of your hair now” and walked out of my bedroom, never to speak to me again.
 It was like seeing a ghost.

-Cornelius was late, so I spent 15 minutes casually dodging my ex boyfriend and his new girlfriend in between stalls of exquisite fabrics and fibers and furs.
+Cornelius was late, so I spent 15 minutes casually dodging my ex-boyfriend and his new girlfriend (who was actually the same girlfriend he had before me) in between stalls of exquisite fabrics and fibers and furs.
 I drank an obnoxiously cold Topo Chico.
-I thought it’d feel easier to face my 6’6 ex boyfriend if I at least had a cool date with me.
+I thought it’d feel easier to face my 6’6 ex-boyfriend if I at least had a cool date with me.

-But I wasn’t sure he’d be cool after I stalked his Instagram and saw that he posted videos of himself meditating.
-But at least he was exceptionally handsome.
-That’s all that matters at West Coast Craft Fair, right?
+But I wasn’t sure he’d be cool after I stalked his Instagram and saw that he posted videos of himself meditating more than once.
+At least he was exceptionally handsome-that’s all that matters at West Coast Craft Fair, right?

-Now I paced through throngs of trendsetters with a millennial bard who tells me he plays “theatrical pop rock… think Queen meets Shakespeare”.
-He shared a lot of grandiose descriptions about what he does, but without giving me any meaningful information.
+Now I bristle by throngs of trendsetters with a millennial bard who tells me he plays “theatrical pop rock… think Queen meets Shakespeare”.
+He shares a lot of grandiose descriptions about what he does, without giving me any meaningful information.
 You’d think we’d have connected on both being writers, but he clammed up about the topic as soon as I revealed I am a writer too.
 He didn’t even recite any poetry.
+(Some bard he is!)

 Eventually I told Cornelius I’d had enough of the craft fair, but on the inside I meant the date.
-I left with the uncomfortable feeling that I had no sense of who he really was, underneath his aesthetic: the bard.
+I left with the uncomfortable feeling that I had no sense of who he really was, underneath his aesthetic.
 I felt no warmth, no impression of his values, what he actually cared about or how he actually lived his life.
-All I had was a laundry list of ostensible but vapid descriptions.
-He gave me an awkward side hug and I felt relieved I’d never have to see him again.
+All I had was a laundry list of vapid labels.
+He gave me an awkward side hug and I felt relieved that I’d never have to see him again.
 I was exhausted.